juanfont/headscale/docs/acls.md

       "dst": ["10.20.0.0/16:443,5432", "router.internal:0"]
     },

-    // servers should be able to talk to database.
+    // servers should be able to talk to database in tcp/5432.
 Database should not be able to initiate connections to
     // applications servers
     {
       "action": "accept",
       "src": ["tag:dev-app-servers"],
+      "proto": "tcp",
       "dst": ["tag:dev-databases:5432"]
     },
     {